hugocf/ferreira.cc/content/thoughts/giving-feedback/index.md

 * ❓ … then **Ask** a question as follow up

 This is because there’s a natural overlap between the methods.
 They emphasise different parts of the conversation.
 The authors chose different terms for similar underlying principles.
 But human nature is constant.

+Here’s how this mnemonic maps to the frameworks shown above:

 <!--
 <table>